 DON’T COMPLETELY DEADHEAD FADED perennials, biennials and annuals if you want to collect seed (non-hybrids only) or wish to let them self-sow for next year’s show.
 Nicotiana, poppies, larkspur, clary sage and many others fall into this leave-alone group; some plants must be left in place or seeds shaken around during cleanup to insure the next generation.
 Plants with showy or bird-friendly seedheads, like coneflowers, also get a stay of execution.

 LAST CALL FOR BULB ORDERS, and plant as they arrive (lilies most urgently).
-Remember our “early, middle, late” mantra when ordering.
+How I think when I’m ordering flower bulbs (seven tips).
 And think drifts, not onesies and threesies.

 PREPARE NEW beds for future planting by smothering grass or weeds with layers of recycled corrugated cardboard or thick layers of newspaper, then put mulch on top.

-START A FIRST POT of paperwhites, and stagger forcing more every couple of weeks for a continuing winterlong indoor display.
+START A FIRST POT of paperwhites (or a cocktail shaker full, tee hee), and stagger forcing more every couple of weeks for a continuing winterlong indoor display.

 IF HOUSEPLANTS NEED repotting, do it before they come inside (less messy than in the house!).
 Ideally, I do this in spring just as they go out, but if someone’s in need, do now.
 Don’t step up more than an inch (on small pots) or a couple (on large ones).
 Most plants don’t like to swim in their containers.